zhangyi921/us/README.md

-## This project was a React demo of mine
+## This project was a React demo of homepage

 UI is powered by Sematic UI React, Animation is powered by React Reveal